Smooth Koopman eigenfunctions: Multiple eigenfunctions

 \paragraph{Generating frequencies} Given any two eigenfunctions $z_1, z_2$ with eigenfrequencies $\omega_1, \omega_2$, and any two integers $a,b$, the number $a\omega_1 + b\omega_2$ is also an eigenfrequency.
 This is because

-Thus integer linear combinations of frequencies are again frequencies, and products of eigenfunctions are again eigenfrequencies.
+Thus integer linear combinations of frequencies are again frequencies, and products of eigenfunctions are again eigenfunctions.
 This makes the eigenfrequencies a module over the ring of integers.
 In particular, if the system has at least one nonzero frequency, then it has all harmonics of that frequency and thus infinitely many frequencies.
 A collection of eigenfrequencies are said to be independent if no integer linear combination of them is an integer.
 If the system has two independent frequencies, then all its frequencies are together dense on the real line.

 A collection of frequencies will be called a \emph{basis} or \emph{generating} set of eigenfrequencies if they are independent and all frequencies of the system can be generated by taking integer linear combinations of frequencies from this set.
 There is no unique choice of a basis, but all bases will have the same dimension $d$, called the quasiperiodicity dimension $d$.
-In finite-dimensional manifolds such as $\Omega$, the number $d$ is usually observed to be finite \citep[e.g.][Sec 3]{DasGiannakis_delay_2019}.
+In finite-dimensional manifolds, the number $d$ is usually observed to be finite \citep[e.g.][Sec 3]{DasGiannakis_delay_2019}.
+A set of eigenfunctions corresponding to a generating set of frequencies form a \emph{generating set of eigenfunctions}.
+Note that such a collection automatically excludes the constant functions, since they correspond to the eigenfrequency $0$.
+The zero eigenfrequency cannot be included in a minimal spanning set of eigenfrequencies.
 Our next focus will be on the component $\Disc^\bot$ from \eqref{eqn:L2_decomp}.